-Consumers are swayed by benefits — not features.
-They don’t care, for instance, that a watch has fewer moving parts or that its face is made of some space-age material.
-Instead, they want to know that the internal workings will continue to thrive after years of use and that the face won’t crack even if it’s abused a little.
+Consumers are swayed by benefits, not features.
+They probably don’t care that a watch has fewer moving parts or that its face is made of some space-age material.
+Instead, they care that the internal workings will continue to last for years to come and that the face won’t crack if you drop it on the sidewalk.

-M&M’s famous tagline does this well: “The milk chocolate melts in your mouth, not in your hand.”
+M&M’s famous tagline does this well: “It melts in your mouth, not in your hand.”
 There’s a clear benefit here.
 You can eat M&M’s right out of your palm without smearing chocolate all over your skin.

 That’s a simple benefit, but it works.

 Wheaties did something similar with its tagline, “Breakfast of Champions.”
-With this tagline, the cereal company communicated that its product would help turn the consumer into a champion through its nutritional content.
+With this tagline, the cereal company said its product would help turn the consumer into a champion through its nutritional content.

-You can do the same for your Knowledge Commerce business.
+You can do the same for your online business.
 What benefits can your customers expect to receive after buying your digital products?
 How will their lives become better, easier, or more efficient?

 Murkiness doesn’t benefit taglines.
 If you weigh down your tagline with too many details, you’ll confuse the consumer and dilute your message.

 Always seek to clarify your message.
-Don’t use words that could mean something else, for instance.
+Don’t use words that could mean something else.
 Avoid saying something so obscure that prospective customers will wonder what exactly you’re trying to say.